prdj/exercises/30-PB-function-closures/README.md

 #### 2. Multiply

 - Write a function `multiplier` that uses a closure to perform multiplication.
-However, the outer function should be stored in a variable which is then called.
+However, the outer console.log('2.'); which is then called.

 #### 3. Calculate Money Saved till Pension Day!